Building an Effective Cybersecurity Strategy for Businesses

 The next essential step is to identify and categorize the assets that are crucial to your business operations.
 This includes everything from proprietary data and intellectual property to customer information and internal communications.
 Understanding which assets are most valuable and at risk helps to prioritize security efforts effectively.

 In this stage, the concept of ‘data sensitivity levels’ plays a vital role.
 By classifying data based on its sensitivity—public, internal, confidential, and restricted—you can tailor your cybersecurity strategy to provide stronger protections where they are needed most.
-For example, restricted data, such as financial information, requires the highest level of security measures including encryption and strict access controls.
+For example, restricted data, such as financial information, requires the highest level of security measures, including encryption and strict access controls.
 This stratified approach to asset protection not only enhances security but also ensures efficient use of resources.

 Designing Your Cybersecurity Architecture